Probiotics and Acne – A Holistic Approach to Acne Treatment

 3. Micro and macro elements.

-Strengthening the body and taking care of the skin will be provided by White Mumio Acidophile .
-Far Eastern medicine indicates the beneficial effects of white mumio and support in caring for beautiful skin.
-White Mumio is micro and macro elements, the bacterium Lactobacterium mazuni "Karine" Str.2 and high absorption of the acidophilic form.
+White Acidophilic Mumio will strengthen the body and care for the skin.
+Far Eastern medicine points to the beneficial effects of white mumio and supports beautiful skin care.
+White Mumio contains micro and macro elements, the bacterium Lactobacterium mazuni "Karine" (Page 2), and the highly bioavailable acidophilic form.

 Receiving: